What Is Dynamic Rendering? How Does It Impact SEO?

 1. What Is Dynamic Rendering?

-Dynamic rendering indicates that your site will render differently depending on who calls it; people will view the standard client-side version of the site, while search engine bots will see a version tailored to them.
-It’s one of the most significant modifications Google has done in the last decade.
+Dynamic rendering indicates that your site will render differently depending on who accesses it; people will view the standard client-side version of the site, while search engine bots will see a version tailored to their needs.
+It’s one of the most significant modifications Google has made in the last decade.

 2. Is it necessary for all websites to use Dynamic Rendering?